 Some community service organizations such as local Kiwanis or Rotary chapters may offer scholarship opportunities for local students.
 Also, school music boosters or other support organizations within your school district may also have funding available.
 Be sure to check for local resources in your community.

-Apply for aid through the Philharmonic Chorus of Madison
+Apply for Scholarship Aid Through the Philharmonic Chorus of Madison

-The Philharmonic Chorus of Madison is now accepting applications for scholarships to the UW Senior Summer Music Clinic.
-For nearly 40 years, the chorus has awarded scholarships to high school music students in the greater Madison area.
-Since 1991, the chorus has awarded over $60,000 in scholarships, benefiting more than 130 students.
+The Philharmonic Chorus of Madison each year beginning in January accepts applications for full scholarships to the UW Senior Summer Music Clinic.
+For over 40 years the chorus has awarded scholarships to high school music students in the greater Madison area.
+Since 1981 the chorus has awarded over $63,000 in scholarships, benefitting more than 145 students.
 The chorus scholarship initiative is open to vocal music students completing grades nine through 12.
-Students interested in applying should contact their school music director.
-The application deadline is March 12.
-The awards of $850 each this year cover tuition, room and board, recreational activities and other expenses.
-For more information visit: philharmonicchorusofmadison.org.
+Students interested in applying for a full scholarship should contact their school vocal music director for an application.
+The completed application deadline changes each year but is normally due near the end of February or the first part of March.
+Those chosen will receive full scholarships paid directly to the UW Summer Music Clinic on their behalf which includes tuition, room and board, recreational activities and other expenses for a 3-day intensive vocal music opportunity at the UW Madison campus.
+For more information visit philharmonicchorusofmadison.org.

-The registration fee is nonrefundable.
+The $50 processing fee is nonrefundable.
 Refunds may take up to eight weeks to process, starting from the time a written request is received by Summer Music Clinic.

 All program applications must be accompanied by the nonrefundable registration fee before they can be processed.

 |Withdraw during the period of registration up to one month prior to the first day of the program:||100% refund

 Full refund will also be issued in the following cases regardless of date:

 |Withdraw during the period of one month prior to the first day of the program – two weeks before program start||90% refund